If you are not satisfied with a product or a service that you received, there may be ways for you to resolve your issue:

 If you are unable to resolve your problem by dealing directly with the company, file a complaint with the appropriate regulatory agency or with a dispute resolution program.

 Licensed Professionals and Industries: If you have a dispute with a licensed professional or industry, you may wish to file a complaint with the state agency with jurisdiction over that profession or industry.
 To determine the proper place to send your complaint, review our Licensing Page.
-It lists the various licenses issued by the Commonwealth of Massachusetts and provides links to information on how to file complaints against license holders.
+It lists many of the various licenses issued by the Commonwealth of Massachusetts and provides links to information on how to file complaints against license holders.

 General Consumer Protection Issues: The Consumer Protection Division of the Office of the Attorney General is the principal agency which enforces consumer law in Massachusetts.
 Generally, it will take legal action where patterns of fraud or unfair or deceptive acts or practices are found.
-In addition, the Office of the Attorney General funds twenty local consumer programs which receive and mediate written complaints from individual consumers.
+In addition, the Office of the Attorney General funds local consumer programs which receive and mediate written complaints from individual consumers.
 To find your local consumer program, review our Local Consumer Group page.
 If you need additional assistance in filing a complaint, contact us and we will forward your complaint to the appropriate enforcement agency.

 State Agencies: To locate a state agency that may have jurisdiction or regulatory authority over your inquiry, please visit the state's Agency List page or the main State Homepage.
 Many state agencies can and do investigate individual complaints.